 Sew with a straight stitch.
 I use my serger afterward to clean up the sides and to remove the bulk.
 If you don’t have a serger then make sure you zig-zag the seams to stop the fabric from fraying.
 You can also opt for a french seam if you want it to look pretty on the inside too!

 Try it on for size to see if you need any adjustments.
 My shirt was a good length but a little too short for my modesty requirements so I wear a white cotton slip underneath for day wear.
 For beachware, I simply slip it on over my bikini as a classy cover-up.

 I have also included some shirt dresses that you can purchase if you don’t want to take on this project.
 What do you think?
-Would you try it?
+Would you try making a DIY shirt dress?
 Let me know in the comments below.